geemus/learn_fog/1_storage_documentation.markdown

 * Browse to the table of contents.
 * What operations are available for buckets?
 * Browse to the operation that seems most likely to create a bucket.
-* Which parameters are required?
+* Which parameters are optional and required?
-* Which are optional?
-* What other operations are available on buckets?

 ### fog Services

-Most of the time you should be able to get by without needing to refer to those docs, but it can be a good skill to have in your bag of tricks.
-Next we will see how this documentation relates to the code in fog.
+Most of the time you should be able to get by without needing to refer to those docs, but it is a valuable skill to have in your bag of tricks.
+Next we will see how this documentation relates to fog.

 We will want to check out the `service` that maps to S3, which lives with the other storage services.
 You can find it by opening `learn_fog/source/lib/fog/storage/aws.rb`, you will refer back to it for the next two sections.